-Each cost estimate also includes standard budget items based on the total project cost.
-These include a markup of two percent to account for quality assurance and quality control, and 15 percent for project management, survey data capture, and technical reporting.
-Finally, a 30 percent contingency was applied to account for uncertainties associated with planning level estimates.
+Each cost estimate also included standard budget items based on the total project cost.
+These included a markup of two percent to account for quality assurance and quality control; 15 percent for project management, survey data capture, and technical reporting; and finally, a 30 percent contingency to account for uncertainties associated with planning level estimates.